 - Facilitation of work groups comprising the relevant compliance stakeholders (i.e., Marketing, Risk/Compliance, Legal, IT, Finance, Human Resources, and Business Owners) and in-house counsel for the drafting of privacy and security policies and procedures tailored to the client’s industry, business processes, and organization culture.

 - Preparation of training materials with regard to privacy, security, and social media policies and procedures, and delivery of training sessions (in formats such as classroom, on-line, or train-the-internal-trainers).

-- Preparation for and counsel with regard to audits (i.e., state regulatory agencies and offices of the attorney general, F.D.A., Office of Civil Rights of the U.S. Department of Health and Human Services, state regulatory agencies) with regard to financial information and healthcare information management and safeguards, and social media protocols and activities.
+- Preparation for and counsel with regard to audits (i.e., by state regulatory agencies and offices of the attorney general, F.D.A., Office of Civil Rights of the U.S. Department of Health and Human Services, etc.) with connection to financial information and healthcare information management and safeguards as well as social media protocols and activities.